 Aunt Hilda!
 Director Defends 2D and Ecological Animation

 The new Folimage (A Cat in Paris) feature, Aunt Hilda!
-(Tante Hilda!) is a 2D animated ecological adenture.
+(Tante Hilda!)
+It is a 2D animated ecological adventure.
 A 40-year-old nature lover (Aunt Hilda) tries passionately to preserve her plant museum from the cruel intentions of Dolores, a business CEO who wants to dominate the market with her new, ecologically suspect fertilizer Attilem.

-The feature, which premieres at the 2014 Berlinale is directed by Jacques-Remy Girerd and Benoit Chieux.
+The feature, which premieres at the 2014 Berlinale, is directed by Jacques-Remy Girerd and Benoit Chieux.
 Girerd talked to Variety about the upcoming film, and he passionately defended 2D animation:

-It's not that we're trying to be clever, or that we're backward.
+It's not that we're trying to be clever or that we're backward.
 It's simply that this type of 2D animation gives us extraordinary graphic freedom.
 We love that.

 It's not necessary to have a child-actor, or a little blue rabbit, or a funny little cat for young audiences to identify with things.
 Who made up that silly rule?
 It just isn't true.
 It's just a convenient formula, as far as I'm concerned.
 An adult can easily identify with things if a character is intelligently constructed.
 Aunt Hilda, who conserves much of her child's spirit (she talks to her plants, for instance) or Aldashin who still wears different colour socks, are characters that can allow us that identification.
 They are readily familiar to us, and also basically good people.